Secondary

 Click here for more information

-Cross Phase – Supporting Low Attainers to Achieve a L2 Qualification in Mathematics Work Group
+Cross Phase – Supporting Students to Achieve a L2 Qualification in Mathematics Work Group

 This is for teachers whose students will study up to Level 2 maths across secondary and post-16.
 Teachers of Years 10 and 11, and of GCSE Maths resit and/or Functional Skills Maths, will develop ways to support students who need to study maths beyond age 16 to achieve a L2 qualification.
 Work Groups will focus on developing transferable teaching techniques aligned to teaching for mastery.
 Participants will attend three full-day workshops and complete practice-based tasks between sessions.